-Membership in a sport club is open to any currently enrolled UMaine student.
-Faculty and staff members may become members but sports have eligibility requirements.
-Faculty and staff members are encouraged to get involved as advisors or instructors (see Advisor section under Officer Responsibilities).
+Membership in a sport club is open to any fee-paying UMaine student.
+Faculty and staff members may become members but sports have eligibility requirement.
+So faculty and staff members are encouraged to get involved as advisors or instructors (see Advisor section under Officer Responsibilities).
 All members must have a completed Insurance/Liability, Campus Recreation waiver, Annual Health Update, and Student-Athlete Release and Liability Waiver forms and be in compliance with requirements in the constitution of the given club.
-It is highly recommended that all Sport Club program participants have a physical on file with Cutler Health Center and all contact/collision sport participants must have an Impact Test(Concussion baseline) test on file.
+It is highly recommended that all Sport Club program participants have a physical on file with Cutler Health Center and all contact/collision sport participants must have a current SAC (Concussion baseline) test on file.
 Contact Brianna Woodworth in Cutler Health Center for these tests and more information.